aleks-g/stressed-system/README.md

 # Preparing for the worst: Long-term and short-term weather extremes in resource adequacy assessment

-Code for preprint "Preparing for the worst: Long-term and short-term weather extremes in resource adequacy assessment".
+Code for preprint "Preparing for the worst: Long-term and short-term weather extremes in resource adequacy assessment" ([arXiv:2508.05163](https://arxiv.org/abs/2508.05163)).
 Additional data accompanying the paper can be found at the Zenodo repository [10.5281/zenodo.16753688](doi.org/10.5281/zenodo.16753688).

 Abstract:
 > Security of supply is a common and important concern when integrating renewables in net-zero power systems.